People

 Thesis: Understanding the Sources and Transformations of Ice Nucleating Particles and Trace Reactive Gases in Biomass-Burning Emissions

-Currently: Science & Policy Fellow, Green Science Policy Institute
+Currently: Senior Scientist, Green Science Policy Institute

 Zuowei Wen